Antonis Martis

-Antonis Martis (Αντώνης Μάρτης; born 8 September 2000) is a Cypriot professional footballer who plays as a midfielder for AEK Larnaca.
+Antonis Martis (Αντώνης Μάρτης; born 8 September 2000) is a Cypriot professional footballer who plays as a midfielder.

 Club career

 Martis is a youth academy graduate of Danish club Midtjylland.
 On 21 October 2020, he joined A-League club Macarthur FC on a season long loan deal.
 He made his professional debut on 9 January 2021 in a 1–1 draw against Wellington Phoenix.
 In August 2021, it was announced that Midtjylland and Macarthur extended Martis's loan deal by another season.
 On 9 January 2022, his loan spell ended early as he was recalled by Midtjylland.

 International career

-Born in Cyprus, Martis moved to Australia when he was three.
-He is eligible to play for both nations.
-Martis has captained Australia under-16 team at 2016 AFC U-16 Championship qualifiers and have played for Cyprus under-19 team at 2019 UEFA European Under-19 Championship qualifiers.
+Born in Cyprus, Martis moved to Australia when he was three and is eligible to play for both nations.
+Martis has captained the Australia national under-17 soccer team at the 2016 AFC U-16 Championship qualifiers and has played for the Cyprus national under-19 football team at 2019 UEFA European Under-19 Championship qualifiers.